-The package has facilities to parse XML structures in a defined XML format (see http://palsdb.ym.edu.tw/index2.html) Motivations are discussed in length in the companion reference for this documentation ??.
-To summarize, we hope to initiate efficient data exchange for alternative splicing, in the spirit of the WDDX and SOAP formats.
+The package has facilities to parse XML structures in a defined XML format (see http://palsdb.ym.edu.tw/index2.html) Motivations were discussed in length in a once submitted manuscript.
+To summarize, we hoped to initiate efficient data exchange for alternative splicing, in the spirit of the WDDX and SOAP formats.
 The DTD we introduce is more a call for discussion by interested parties.
 It is not fully compliant with WDDX nor SOAP, althought it may come in the future.

 The XML can be stored in a file.
-In \mathbf{R} , one can make an object of class xml very easily:
+In $\mathbf{R}$ , one can make an object of class xml very easily: